Annotating a new dataset

 GPE

-1. Open the SACR annotation Home Page
+- Open the SACR annotation Home Page

-2. Load your raw .txt file
+- Load your raw .txt file

-3. Paste you Properties configuration
+- Paste you Properties configuration

-4. Choose the tokenization type: word and punctuation
+- Choose the tokenization type:

-6. Annotate your entities mention spans boundaries
+parse the data - Annotate your entities mention spans boundaries

-7. Select entity type
+- Select entity type

-8. Link coreferential mentions
+- Link coreferential mentions

-10. Save your annotated file (press w) Save regularly to avoid losing annotations
+w) Save regularly to avoid losing annotations